Install your first debusine instance

 Then you install a bunch of packages:

-• the two packages for the debusine server and the worker
+• the three packages for the debusine server, the worker, and the signing worker

 • some Debian tools that are required for the worker to be able to perform some useful tasks